Leading Causes Of Fires In Healthcare Facilities And How To Prevent Them

 The risks of boilers in medical centres can get high, especially when they show signs of danger.
 If any of these tell-tale signs manifest in your boilers, replace them immediately:

-1. Smell of spent gas or fumes
+1. Scent of spent gas or fumes

 2. Scorching, sooting or black spillage marks